Fiona-1981/whippet-running/README.md

 AddRace.js, please do let me know.
 The bugger just won't work!
 If I put it in front\
 of the function, then obviously, it works, but my races don't save.

-Currently, the tears 2022 and 2021 are inactive buttons; this project is just to showcase\
+Currently, the years 2022 and 2021 are inactive buttons; this project is just to showcase\
 my PERN skills for now.
 I can't compete with Garmin and Strava!

 You can see below the automated instructions for the front end.